inivekin/abosa/abosa.typ

 an stalker leaves me tae this zone,
-I break a branch tae brace in wait an speak nae sound an hunker prone enthroned on leaf-ridden an thorned, forewarnings nae tae unsettle, should I disturb horrors adorned in heather, hazel an nettle.
+I break a branch tae brace in wait an speak nae sound an hunker prone enthroned on leaf-ridden an thorned forewarnings nae tae unsettle, should I disturb horrors adorned in heather, hazel an nettle.